JordanL2/Waybar-Scripts/README.md

 # Waybar-Scripts

-A collection of scripts to be uses with [Waybar](https://github.com/Alexays/Waybar).
+A collection of scripts to be used with [Waybar](https://github.com/Alexays/Waybar).

 ## cpu_graphical